Alejogb1/job-board/blog-data/how-can-i-enable-development-console-access-from-any-local-machine-in-rails-6.md

 id: "how-can-i-enable-development-console-access-from-any-local-machine-in-rails-6"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I’ve definitely been down this road before, especially with some of the more involved internal tools I’ve worked on, and achieving seamless development console access across different local machines in Rails 6 can be tricky if you're not mindful of the configurations.
 There isn't one magic bullet, but rather a combination of best practices and deliberate configuration choices.
 It’s not about opening your system up wildly, but creating a controlled and secure development environment.

 The fundamental problem is that by default, the rails development server is bound to `localhost` (or `127.0.0.1`).
-This means only processes *on* that machine can access it.
-What we need is to allow connections from *other* local machines on the same network.
+This means only processes _on_ that machine can access it.
+What we need is to allow connections from _other_ local machines on the same network.
 This is primarily a network configuration challenge, not an intrinsic limitation of Rails itself.

 Before diving into the how, let me outline a few things I've found crucial.
 First, think security.
 We’re opening up access, even if it’s within a "local" network.
 Using HTTPS, even in a development environment, is a good practice—you could use self-signed certificates for this purpose (more on that later).
 Secondly, consider authentication—how will we control who can access this console?
 Often a simple approach of an IP whitelist suffices for a controlled development team.
 We don't want just any device being able to open this console.
 Finally, remember that changes to your rails application should be version-controlled, especially when modifying configurations in environments that may require special considerations like this one.